-Following is the tentative agenda for BBC15.
+Following is the tentative agenda for the 2015 Beer Bloggers & Writers Conference.
 All sessions will be held at the Four Points Asheville hotel unless indicated.
 This agenda is subject to change and we will be including speaker names as they are confirmed.

 Friday, July 17